 Take a listen below (from 18 minutes).

-Public Inconvenience – The project with Sonic Bothy all about disabled loos continues to develop … Did you know that lots of public loos in Scotland have been closed during the last 5 years in Scotland?
+Public Inconvenience – The project with Sonic Bothy all about disabled loos has reached its final stage of development … Did you know that lots of public loos in Scotland have been closed during the last 5 years in Scotland?
 This makes it even more difficult for disabled people, young families and the elderly to plan and enjoy a day out without the worry of being caught short.
 With more and more closures folks music stay closer to home, which curbs freedom and the right to explore our surroundings.
 In this new digital work, we explore the stories, issues and sounds of the humble public loo.
-The project has now entered the sound editing stage and I’ll be bringing all of our ensemble recordings together to build the work before handing it over to be illuminated with photography and film.
+I’ve just completed the sound editing stage where I brought all of our ensemble recordings together with field recordings to build the work and it has now been handed over to the next pair of creative hands to be illuminated with photography and film.

-We are now a few months into the Sensory Collective project at Independent Arts Projects.
-I’m building a new idea for sensory music sessions called, The Soothing Station and getting stuck into a literature review of sensory arts practice.
+The first part of my work with the Sensory Collective project at Independent Arts Projects has involved rehearsing and preparing for the recent tour of sensory theatre production Sound Symphony.
+I’m now building a new idea for sensory music sessions called, The Soothing Station and getting stuck into a literature review of sensory arts practice.